Frequently Asked Questions

 How does the package work?
 If you have finally separated, and have reached agreement on the division of your assets and liabilities (or have come close to an agreement), we can assist you to follow the process required under the Family Law Act to legally divide your assets.
 We do this for a fixed fee.
 Both parties are able to give us instructions to prepare documents and transfer assets etc., one party must be independently advised by a Family Lawyer when the time comes to sign the relevant agreement.
 We do not act for you if you do not agree on a settlement and the matter is likely to progress to the Family Court or Federal Circuit Court.

 If you want to proceed with a Binding Financial Agreement (sometimes called a Pre Nuptial Agreement) prior to commencing a relationship, or during a defacto relationship, in order to protect the assets you contributed, we can also assist with this process.
-Having this document in place will save any dispute if the relationship is not successful.
+Having this document in place will save any later dispute if the relationship is not successful.

 Our Divorce Property Settlement Packages FAQs